Bose QuietComfort Ultra Headphones vs Sony WH-1000XM5

 - Premium price with limited discounts

-Battery life represents a significant difference, with the Sony XM5 offering 30 hours versus 24 hours on the Bose.
-For frequent travelers, this six-hour advantage can mean the difference between charging during a trip or not.
-Sony's quick charge is also superior, delivering three hours of playback from just three minutes of charging.
+Battery life tilts heavily toward Sony: 30 hours versus 24 hours on the Bose.
+That six-hour difference matters on long trips.
+Sony's quick charge is better too, giving you three hours of playback from just three minutes of charging.

-Portability favors Bose with its folding design that collapses into a more compact case, while Sony's non-folding structure requires a larger carrying case.
-Call quality is another Bose strength, with its microphone array specifically tuned for voice clarity in noisy environments.
+For portability, Bose wins with its folding design that collapses into a compact case.
+Sony's non-folding structure needs a larger case.
+Call quality is another Bose strength—the microphone array is specifically tuned for voice clarity in noisy environments.

 Frequently Asked Questions

-Most reviewers find the Bose QuietComfort Ultra more comfortable for extended wear due to its exceptionally plush cushioning and lower clamping force.
-The Sony XM5 is lighter (250g vs 254g) but has firmer padding that some users find less comfortable after 4-5 hours of continuous use.
+Not really.
+Most reviewers (myself included) find the Bose QuietComfort Ultra more comfortable for long sessions thanks to plusher cushioning and lower clamping force.
+Sony XM5 is slightly lighter at 250g versus 254g, but the firmer padding gets uncomfortable after 4-5 hours of continuous wear.

-Yes, both support spatial audio but with different implementations.
-Bose QuietComfort Ultra features Immersive Audio with head tracking, while Sony XM5 offers 360 Reality Audio.
-Both work with compatible streaming services, though Bose's implementation is generally considered more refined and natural-sounding.
+Yes, but they use different technologies.
+Bose has Immersive Audio with head tracking, while Sony offers 360 Reality Audio.
+Both work with compatible streaming services, though I find Bose's implementation sounds more natural and refined overall.